 How often do you replace your pillow?
 For many people, they may not have even thought about it.
 Staying comfortable and healthy in your home is something that everyone cares about.

 While everyone knows the benefits of a good mattress on a bed, the same couldn’t be said of a good pillow.
 So when to replace pillow?
-Here we have a look at how often it should be.
+Here, we take a look at how often it should be replaced.

-Foam pillows generally last for longer and retain their shape, but if you have a no-foam pillow then it should be able to spring back into its natural form if you fold it over.
-If it doesn’t spring back then that is a sure sign that you’re pillow has lost its support.
+Foam pillows generally last longer and retain their shape.
+However, if you have a non-foam pillow, it should be able to spring back into its natural form if you fold it over.
+If it doesn’t spring back, that is a sure sign that your pillow has lost its support.